wmo-im/wis2box/docs/source/reference/how-wis2box-works.rst

 * integrate your existing data processing pipeline
 * process and transform your weather/climate/water data into official WMO data formats
 * create and publish discovery metadata of your datasets
-* provide your data via OGC and PubSub standards mechanisms to your data, enabling easy access for web applications, desktop GIS tools, mobile applications
+* provide your data via OGC and Pub/Sub standards mechanisms to your data, enabling easy access for web applications, desktop GIS tools, mobile applications
 * connect your wis2box to the WIS2 network
 * make your data and services available to market search engines